intel-lab-lkp/linux/Documentation/sound/cards/marian-m2.rst

 Loopback
 ========

-The card contains integrated loopback.
+The card contains an integrated loopback.
 When it is enabled, it sets the hardware’s DAW-in memory pointer to the hardware’s DAW-out memory.
 So, what you play is what you record.

 You can enable the integrated loopback using the corresponding control.